Emmanuel-Chukwuebuka/Sleep-and-Health-Analysis/README.md

 ### Sleep Duration and Quality:
 - The average sleep duration among individuals varies significantly across different occupations.
 - There is a noticeable correlation between physical activity levels and sleep quality, with higher activity levels generally associated with better sleep quality.
-- High stress levels are linked to poorer sleep quality, indicating that stress management is crucial for improving sleep health.
+- High-stress levels are linked to poorer sleep quality, indicating that stress management is crucial for improving sleep health.
 ### Gender and Sleep
 The distribution of sleep duration and quality does not show significant gender differences, suggesting that other factors such as occupation and lifestyle choices may have a more substantial impact on sleep health